-All visitors must register at the Security Desk, and provide ID.
+Appointments are encouraged to ensure visitors access to staff they wish to speak with.
+Staff may not be available for unannounced visitors.
+All visitors must register at the Security Desk and provide an ID.
 ID will be checked through Raptor Visitor Management Systems.
 For more information see the Safety/Security section on our website.
+Visitors are not allowed to wander around the building.
+Visitors who do not report to their requested location, or do not conduct themselves in a manner fitting for a school setting, may receive a Notice of Restricted Access.